 Five steps for Supply Chain Network Optimization to boost customer satisfaction

-3) Proactively ideate: take initiative and ownership to fulfil customer demand using data driven insights for ultimate precision.
+3) Proactively ideate: take initiative and ownership to fulfill customer demand using data-driven insights for ultimate precision.
 Now you will be able to closely match their expectations with predictive analytics.
 Conducting strategic surveys, customized schemes and even promoting innovative methods to identify new trends and collect data can all help.
-These ultimately drive customer centricity in supply chains to ensure accountability, efficiency and productivity.
-This avoids and prevents untoward disconnect and technical snags from occurring with regular monitoring.
+These ultimately drive customer-centricity in supply chains to ensure accountability, efficiency, and productivity.
+This avoids and prevents untoward disconnects and technical snags from occurring with regular monitoring.
 Growth rates can be driven towards favorable figures simply by investing and focusing on consumer trends and their effect on how businesses need to meet demand.
-Consequently, new supply chain routes are formed to fulfil these accordingly.
+Consequently, new supply chain routes are formed to fulfill these accordingly.
 This also minimizes any potential customer attrition, owing to missed opportunities to serve their needs in a timely manner.

-4) Evaluate decision making abilities by using technology to make informed decisions via AI, ML, NLP, computer vision and so on.
-Data sharing across various platforms will only enhance the visibility throughout the entire system, be it from ecommerce to CRM or vice versa.
-By doing so, any potential silos are not only eliminated, however also prevented from recurring or thriving on unfavorable data.
+4) Evaluate decision-making abilities by using technology to make informed decisions via AI, ML, NLP, computer vision, and so on.
+Data sharing across various platforms will only enhance visibility throughout the entire system, be it from e-commerce to CRM or vice versa.
+By doing so, any potential silos are not only eliminated but also prevented from recurring or thriving on unfavorable data.

-Don’t forget that it’s not just the product itself that does the talking, however also HOW it’s delivered to the customer.
+Don’t forget that it’s not just the product itself that does the talking, but also HOW it’s delivered to the customer.
 How does it make them feel?
 What do you do as a brand to make them feel valued?
 Why do they feel that this would benefit them?
-When and where would they go to find and buy XYZ product or service?
+When and where would they go to find and buy XYZ products or services?
 Evoking such questions will really drive your supply chains with curious and interested customers willing to buy & try your services.
 These experiences become memorable and relatable emotive ones…

 Summary – customers championing your supply chains!